 A virtual terminal allows you as the business to enter payment details to process a transaction on behalf of a customer.
 A payment gateway functions as the “equipment” for processing a card.
 You can think of it as the credit card machine of electronic card payments.
-After you enter information about a transaction into the virtual terminal, the transaction is processed through a payment gateway.
+After you enter information about a transaction into the virtual terminal, your processor handles the rest.

 Additionally, while virtual terminals are used by the business, a payment gateway can be used by a customer, allowing them to enter payment details themselves.
 Payment gateways are used on e-commerce shopping websites when a customer pays for items they have put into an online shopping cart.